loomnetwork/loom-sdk-documentation/docs/evm.md

 ## Transaction hash

-Writing to a DAppChain using a `Call` transactions that can modify the state return a transaction hash.
+Writing to a DAppChain using a `Call` transactions that can modify the state returns a transaction hash.
 This is a unique hash of the transaction details.
  No two contracts should return the same hash.
 It can be used to retrieve details of the transaction.

 ### Transaction receipt